MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - Temporary: `EFI\BOOT\BOOTx64.efi`

-<p align="justify">While OpenCore is just a bootloader, this type of bootloader is included with their own firmware, along with additional quirks for booting the macOS partition.
+<p align="justify">While OpenCore is just a bootloader, this type of bootloader is included with their own firmware, along with additional quirks for booting the MacOS partition.
 Furthermore, OpenCore has portable features that enable the chainloader option to be used with other operating systems.</p>

 ### 2.0 - ACPI